jellyfin/jellyfin.org/docs/general/server/media/music.md

 Images can be provided as external files within the media folders.
 When provided, they should be placed alongside the media files.
 In case they are provided, they will take precedence over other sources.

-If a cover image is not provided, Jellyfin will fallback to the first track with an embedded album image.
-If no backdrop or logo types are available, Jellyfin will fallback to these images of the album artist instead.
+If a cover image is not provided, Jellyfin will fall back to the first track with an embedded album image.
+If no backdrop or logotypes are available, Jellyfin will fall back to these images of the album artist instead.

 ```txt
 Album